gilcu3/hullcaster/README.md

 - [ ] Create lock file to prevent several instances of hullcaster
 - [ ] Add option to play next from queue automatically
 - [ ] Add history of episode actions
+- [ ] Avoid repeated elements in queue

 ## Installing hullcaster